IPP Frequently Asked Questions

 In parallel to the writing of initial draft texts, it was investigated how to start up the public standardization project.
 It was clear from the beginning that the initiators wanted the project to become an acknowledged project with the Internet Engineering Task Force (IETF), but first needed to get together a forum of experts before suggesting it to the IETF.
 The choice was to start the activity in the Printer Working Group (PWG), a group of people with representation from printer and print server vendors, which had previously developed the IETF Printer MIB specification.
 After initial discussions in a couple of earlier meetings, the PWG started the IPP project in November 1996.
 Carl-Uno Manros from Xerox was chosen as the project chair and Scott Isaacson from Novell as the main editor.
 Steve Zilles from Adobe was later added as the IETF co-chair, and Don Wright from Lexmark, Bob Herriot from Sun and Roger deBry from IBM as further editors.
 After some discussion, it was decided to pool the earlier efforts from Novell/Xerox and IBM into what is now named the Internet Printing Protocol (IPP) project.
 Some 20 companies involved with printers and/or print servers confirmed that they were interested in participating.
 After negotiation with the Application Area Directors in the IETF, it was decided to hold a birds-of-a-feather (BOF) session for IPP in the December 1996 meeting of the IETF.
 The outcome of that meeting confirmed that there was widespread interest in developing a printing protocol for the Internet.

 The IPP/1.0 specifications were published by the IETF as experimental documents in April 1999.
 IPP/1.1 appeared as a proposed standard in September 2000, with extensions being published through Match 2005 until the IETF IPP working group was concluded.
-IPP work continues in the Printer Working Group, with the first edition of IPP/2.0 published as a candidate standard in July 2009.
+IPP work continues in the Printer Working Group, with the first edition of IPP/2.0 published as a candidate standard in July 2009, a second edition of IPP/2.0 in February 2011, and most recently the IPP Everywhere standard in January 2013.

 The IETF IPP working group work is concluded.
-All future work will continue in the Printer Working Group.
+All ongoing work happens in the Printer Working Group.

-What is the scope of the IPP Version 2 project?
+What is the scope of the IPP workgroup?

 What is the Document Printing Application (DPA)?